 STF areas fall into two main categories that are evaluated separately: golf courses and sporting facilities (such as baseball, football, soccer, and other fields).
-There is 1 identified golf course in the BMAP area occupying an estimated 124 acres with other types of sports fields totaling 330 acres.
+There is only one golf course in the entire BMAP area, and thus other types of sports fields are the main source of the load to groundwater in this source category.

 DEP will work with sports field managers and the golf course superintendent to ensure relevant BMP implementation and to estimate reductions associated with these efforts.
-To improve the golf course loading estimate over a literature-based approach, DEP will also confer with golf course superintendents to identify the actual rate of fertilizer application to update the estimate of the golf course load to groundwater.
-Golf courses are expected to implement the BMPs described in DEP's BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses, for an estimated 10 % reduction in loads to groundwater.
+To improve the golf course loading estimate over a literature-based approach, DEP will also confer with the golf course superintendent to identify the actual rate of fertilizer application to update the golf course load to groundwater.
+The golf course is expected to implement the BMPs described in the DEP BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses for an estimated 10 % reduction in load.

-Managers of sports fields can assist by reducing fertilizer use, using products that reduce leaching, and more efficiently irrigating their sports turf.
+Sports field managers can assist by reducing fertilizer use, using products that reduce leaching, and more efficiently irrigating their sports turf.
 The estimated credit for better management of nongolf sports turfgrass is 6 % of the starting load to groundwater.
-Based on these approaches, the initial calculation of reductions from STF sources is 26 lb-N/yr, as listed in Table 11.
+Based on these approaches, the initial calculation of reductions from STF sources is 1,051 lb-N/yr, as listed in Table 15.

-poneles
+F -

-STF Source Control Measures Credit Based on Estimated Load to Groundwater (%) Possible Nitrogen Credits (lb-N/yr)
+STF Source Control Measures Credit Based on Estimated Load to Groundwater Possible Nitrogen Credits (lb-N/yr)

-Golf Course BMP Implementation 10 19
+Golf Course BMP Implementation 10 705

-Sports Fields BMPs 6 7
+Sports Fields BMPs 6 346

-Total Possible Credits 26

-Table 11.
+Table 15.
 Maximum load reductions from STF improvements based on existing credit policies